Rushikesh-Cs/Development/README.md

 # Development
-This is MY First code
+This is my First code